Lisbon Coronavirus Information

 Here are the key takeaways and rules to follow set by the Portuguese Government, which apply in Lisbon as well as in other cities in the country.
 Please visit the official website of the Portuguese Government to see if any changes have been made.

 It is necessary to follow governmental restrictions in Lisbon and minimise your social interactions to prevent the deadly virus from spreading.
-It’s important not to panic but it’s also very important to be careful.

 Is it safe to travel?